Ecosystem Targets and Supporting Indicators

 Show/Hide Table Data

-The years 1987-2000 are used as a benchmark (or the baseline) because they represent the beginning of Long Island Sound Study’s water quality monitoring program up to the December 2000 Total Maximum Daily Load (TMDL) agreement to reduce nitrogen loads into the Sound.
+The years 1987-1999 are used as a benchmark (or the baseline) because they represent the beginning of Long Island Sound Study’s water quality monitoring program, prior to the Total Maximum Daily Load (TMDL) agreement in 2000 to reduce nitrogen loads into the Sound.

 Warming water temperatures will reduce the amount of oxygen that the water can contain, making it more difficult to meet the target long term.
 In addition to weather variables affecting the area of hypoxia year to year, longer-term climate influences will affect the vulnerability of the Sound to hypoxia.
 Improvements in monitoring, including increased monitoring in embayments, will better define areas affected by hypoxia, and the factors contributing to it.